petarmimica/pltimggg/README.md

 ztitlehjust the value to 0, and for the right (right and top) justification set it to 1.

-Move the title to the top:
+Move the title to the bottom:

     pltimggg.plot2D(x, y, img, zlog=TRUE, legend.direction = "vertical", zlab="values", ztitlehjust = 0)